ShimmerNZ/DisneyStreaming/README.md

  run update .sh

 #Install some Python library dependancies
- sudo apt-get install python3-pil
+ sudo apt-get install python3-pil python3-pil.imagetk

 #install official raspberry pi 7"inch touchscreen"

 # modify boot process to remove the raspbery pi stuff
  sudo nano /boot/cmdline.txt
+ # append the following to the end
- console=tty1 root=PARTUUID=f19d29ed-02 rootfstype=ext4 elevator=deadline fsck.repair=yes rootwait quiet splash plymouth.ignore-serial-consoles logo.nologo vt.global_cursor_default=0
+ logo.nologo vt.global_cursor_default=0

 # I had problems with wlan1 intermittently returning a NO CARRIER error and it would not connect again until reboot, dhcpcd service restart or wlan1 link brought down and up again.
 I created a simple python script that runs as as service that checks and if wrong it fixes it
  sudo systemctl edit --force --full wificheck.service